natb1/faceornot/README.md

 ## spec
 - takes a GET request to `/` with a query parameter `url` (which must be url encoded)
+- makes a GET request to the provided `url`
-- returns a json body that looks like:
+- parses images and returns a json body that looks like:
 ```
 {
   "images": [